 Dan Matic | Director of Basketball Operations

-The Brooklyn native spent the last two years as an assistant coach and recruiting coordinator at the University of South Alabama on Matthew Graves' staff.
+The Brooklyn native previously spent two years as an assistant coach and recruiting coordinator at the University of South Alabama on Matthew Graves’ staff.
 In each of his two seasons (2013-14 and 2014-15), Matic helped assemble a recruiting class that was the highest rated in the Sun Belt Conference and ranked in the top-80 nationally.
 The Jaguars signed 15 players during his two seasons in Mobile, Ala.

 Matic began his collegiate coaching career in 2011-12 as an assistant at Olney Central College in Olney, Ill.
 In his one season at OCC, the Blue Knights won 27 games and captured the Great Rivers Athletic Conference championship for the first time in 14 years.
 Olney earned a second place finish in the NJCAA Region 24 Tournament, the school’s best finish since 1994.
 Matic also mentored GRAC Player of the Year Trivante Bloodman during his time at Olney.

 As a video coordinator for USA Basketball in 2009, Matic accompanied the team to the World University Games in Serbia.
 Team USA, led by Wisconsin head coach Bo Ryan, took home the bronze medal.
 Matic then moved on to Wisconsin-Milwaukee for two seasons, serving as a graduate assistant and academic mentor under head coach Rob Jeter.
 During his tenure, the Panthers won the Horizon League regular-season championship and participated in the National Invitation Tournament (NIT).
 Wisconsin-Milwaukee also received the Division I-AAA Athletics Directors Associate Scholar-Athlete recognition during Matic’s tenure as the program’s Academic Mentor.